lukonik/ng-inf-scroll/README.md

 # Overide default options

-To override the default options, use the provideInfScroll function in appConfig.
+To override the default options, use the `provideInfScroll` function in `appConfig`.

 ```
 import { ApplicationConfig } from '@angular/core';